Georgia (country): Sports

 The most popular sports in Georgia are football, basketball, rugby union, wrestling, judo, and weightlifting.
 Rugby is considered Georgia's national sport.
 Historically, Georgia has been famous for its physical education; the Romans were fascinated with Georgians' physical qualities after seeing the training techniques of ancient Iberia.
 Wrestling remains a historically important sport of Georgia, and some historians think that the Greco-Roman style of wrestling incorporates many Georgian elements.

 Within Georgia, one of the most popularized styles of wrestling is the Kakhetian style.
 There were a number of other styles in the past that are not as widely used today.
 For example, the Khevsureti region of Georgia has three styles of wrestling.
 Other popular sports in 19th century Georgia were polo, and Lelo, a traditional Georgian game very similar to rugby.

 The first and only race circuit in the Caucasian region is located in Georgia.
-Rustavi International Motorpark originally built in 1978 was re-opened in 2012 after total reconstruction costing $20 million.
+Rustavi International Motorpark originally built in 1978, was re-opened in 2012 after total reconstruction costing $20 million.
 The track satisfies the FIA Grade 2 requirements and currently hosts the Legends car racing series and Formula Alfa competitions.

 Basketball was always one of the notable sports in Georgia, and Georgia had a few very famous Soviet Union national team members, such as Otar Korkia, Mikheil Korkia, Zurab Sakandelidze and Levan Moseshvili.
-Dinamo Tbilisi won the prestigious Euroleague competition in 1962.
-Georgia had five players in the NBA: Vladimir Stepania, Jake Tsakalidis, Nikoloz Tskitishvili, Tornike Shengelia and current Golden State Warriors centre Zaza Pachulia.
-Other notable basketball players are two times Euroleague champion Giorgi Shermadini and Euroleague players Manuchar Markoishvili and Viktor Sanikidze.
-Sport is regaining its popularity in the country in recent years.
-Georgia national basketball team qualified to EuroBasket during the last three tournaments since 2011.
+Dinamo Tbilisi won the prestigious EuroLeague competition in 1962.
+Georgia has had five players in the NBA: Vladimir Stepania, Jake Tsakalidis, Nikoloz Tskitishvili, Tornike Shengelia and former Golden State Warriors centre Zaza Pachulia.
+Other notable basketball players include the two time EuroLeague champion Giorgi Shermadini and EuroLeague players Manuchar Markoishvili and Viktor Sanikidze.
+The sport is regaining its popularity in the country recently, and the Georgia national basketball team has qualified for the EuroBasket tournament five consecutive times since its first appearance in 2011.

+There are a number of world-class Georgian MMA fighters.
+Ilia Topuria, Merab Dvalishvili, Giga Chikadze and Roman Dolidze are highly ranked fighters currently signed with the UFC.

+Georgian athletes have won a total of 40 Olympic medals, mostly in wrestling, judo and weightlifting.
+Competitive bodybuilding sanctioned by the European IFBB is also popular in the country.